rbmarliere/blog/_posts/2023-10-08-better-workflow.markdown

 *gdb* workflow presented in the [last post][simple-workflow] is very useful, for bugs like this it can be quite painful.
 Using [Kdump][kdump-doc] and the [crash utility][crash] enabled me to inspect the system state at any time without having to depend on a running virtual machine.

-I went through this [excellent presentation][postmortem] by Steve Rostedt and I must say, it took me a while to grasp the process and setup everything.
+I went through this [excellent presentation][postmortem] by Steven Rostedt and I must say, it took me a while to grasp the process and setup everything.
 But its a very good tool to have, sometimes.
 Hopefully I can help you save some time.
 The first thing you need is to build a "crash" kernel.
 This is the kernel that it's going to replace the